clairebilat/forensic-data-stories/_posts/2021-01-07-facebook-rgpd.md

 {% include month_count_actions_10-std.html %}

 Many observations can be made.
-As you can see when displaying the `msg_requests`action, I have a big peak of message requests in September 2018, and almost none the other months.
-I checked my inbox by curiosity, and it turns out that, in September 2018, people I did not know added me in a group conversation.
+As you can see when displaying the `msg_requests` action, I have a big peak of message requests in September 2018, and almost none the other months.
+I checked my inbox out of curiosity, and it turns out that, in September 2018, people I did not know added me in a group conversation.
 Before I had the time to decline the invitation, they sent almost 500 messages in this conversation, and then deleted me from it.
 That explains this anomaly.
 When displaying `archived_threads`, you can see that I also have enormous peaks between June and September 2017 and almost nothing in the other months.
 During this period, I actually quit the associative role that I had since January 2017 and archived the conservations I had with my colleagues, also explaining this anomaly.
+As you can see, I easily targeted unusual activity based on the visualization and could rapidly check in the data the cause of this activity, which could be helpful to investigators.

 ### Monthly count of exchanged messages in private conversations, per interlocutor (total count in top10 or one month count in top10)